-4 CONCLUSION
+3 CONCLUSION

-This research enables iterative solver recommendations for large sparse linear systems by modeling the convergence behavior and the parallel overhead.
-Users can rely on the the ML classifier recommendations for moderate scales of parallelism (hundreds of tasks).
-For cases where modeling both computation and communication is useful, we find the top-ranked methods in terms of communication overhead within that the set of ML suggestions.
+This research enables iterative solver recommendations for sparse linear systems by modeling the convergence behavior and the parallel overhead.
+When solving large sparse linear systems, users can rely on the the ML classifier recommendations for moderate scales of parallelism (hundreds of tasks).
+For cases where modeling both computation and communication is useful, we combine the ML suggestions by finding the top-ranked methods (in terms of communication overhead) within that solver set.